Connect With Us

 Important warning

-Misrepresenting an investment property as a second home constitutes mortgage fraud.
-Lenders can demand full repayment if they verify occupancy fraud.
-The slightly better terms are not worth the financial and legal risks.
+If you misrepresent an investment property as a second home, it is considered mortgage fraud.
+If lenders discover this, they can require you to repay the entire loan.
+The small benefit of better terms is not worth the financial and legal risks.

 Developing Your Investment Portfolio

-You can finance up to ten properties with conventional loans from Fannie Mae and Freddie Mac.
-But qualification requirements get stricter with each new property.
+You are allowed to finance up to ten properties using conventional loans from Fannie Mae and Freddie Mac.
+However, the requirements become more demanding with each additional property.

 Requirements by property count